10 – Hallway Symphony

 Hamilton, Joe Frank & Reynolds’ song “Don’t Pull Your Love” was the group’s first big hit and the second biggest hit of their career.
 The song was released on the group’s first album entitled Hamilton, Joe Frank & Reynolds.
 The album was released in 1971.”Don’t Pull Your Love” was a top 10 hit for the group, peaking at number four on the Billboard Hot 100.
 However, it did hit number one on the Cash Box Top 100 and went straight to the top at number one in Canada.
 It’s interesting to listen to the song and hear how the group combined so many musical styles into one song.
 In many aspects, it really was a reflection of the music scene of the early 1970s.

 Bands like Chicago and Blood Sweat & Tears were combining pop and rock music with horns amidst certain jazz overtones.
 R&B and soul music were more popular than ever at the time and soft rock artists like Jim Croce, James Taylor and Harry Chapin were the next big thing.
 Hamilton, Joe Frank & Reynolds, and their producer combined all those elements along with a bit of a Western theme and came up with this grand song that put the group on the map instantly.
 Dan Hamilton performed the lead vocal on the song.
 The song was song written by Brian Potter and Dennis Lambert.

 # 1 – Fallin’ in Love

 The song’s success was pretty much centered in the United States, although it did hit number two in Canada.
 1975 was a transitional year in music as R&B and the rise of disco from the underground onto mainstream radio began to shake up the music scene.
 This song was in the right place at the right time.
-In the end, and most importantly, its a great song.
-The groove is addicting, the melody is gorgeous and the vocals perfect.
+In the end, and most importantly, it’s a great song.
+The groove is addicting, the melody is gorgeous, and the vocals are perfect.
 That’s a number one record and one that brings back memories the second you hear it.